 San Francisco, California

-James Klingbeil, Chairman and CEO of Klingbeil Capital Management, has over 50 years of development experience with multifamily and residential product types.
-He built his first 19-unit garden apartment property in Columbus, Ohio, while attending The Ohio State University.
-Over the next five decades, Klingbeil, and entities with which he was affiliated, developed, acquired, renovated, repositioned, managed, and/or sold an aggregate of 185 apartment communities including a wide variety of apartment product types containing over 43,000 units in 47 metropolitan markets.
+James Klingbeil, chairman and CEO of Klingbeil Capital Management, has over 50 years of development experience with multifamily and residential product types.
+He built his first 19-unit garden apartment property in Columbus, Ohio, while attending Ohio State University.
+Over the next five decades, Klingbeil and entities with which he was affiliated developed, acquired, renovated, repositioned, managed, and/or sold an aggregate of 185 apartment communities, including a wide variety of apartment product types containing over 43,000 units in 47 metropolitan markets.
 Klingbeil Capital Management is now focused on asset management and institutional investment.

-Klingbeil currently serves as Chairman and Chief Executive Officer of Klingbeil Capital Management which acts as the Investment Manager for multifamily value-added investment funds as well as other Klingbeil family investments.
-He also serves as Chairman of The Klingbeil Company, which he founded in 1961.
-The Klingbeil Company has engaged in nearly every aspect of residential real estate investment, development, construction and management since its formation.
-Klingbeil has also participated in the development of sales housing, as a co-founder and Chairman of the Anden Group from 1975-1985, which built approximately $1 billion of sales housing not only in the United States, but also in Paris and London.
+Klingbeil currently is chairman and chief executive officer of Klingbeil Capital Management, which acts as the investment manager for multifamily value-added investment funds as well as other Klingbeil family investments.
+He also is chairman of the Klingbeil Company, which he founded in 1961.
+The Klingbeil Company has engaged in nearly every aspect of residential real estate investment, development, construction, and management since its formation.
+Klingbeil has also participated in the development of sales housing, as a cofounder and chairman of the Anden Group from 1975 to 1985, which built about $1 billion of sales housing not only in the United States, but also in Paris and London.

 Klingbeil has been active throughout his career in real estate and business organizations, as well as national and community activities.
-The bulk of his industry involvement has revolved around the Urban Land Institute (ULI), for which he has served on various committees and as a Trustee for over 30 years.
+The bulk of his industry involvement has revolved around the Urban Land Institute, for which he has served on various committees and as a trustee for over 30 years.

 Founder, Bucksbaum Retail Properties

-John Bucksbaum is founder of Bucksbaum Retail Properties, LLC.
-Bucksbaum previously served as chairman and CEO of General Growth Properties, Inc., a publicly traded Real Estate Investment Trust (REIT) which had ownership and management interest in over 200 regional and super regional shopping malls in 44 states.
-The company portfolio totaled approximately 200 million square feet of space.
+John Bucksbaum is founder of Bucksbaum Retail Properties LLC.
+Bucksbaum previously served as chairman and CEO of General Growth Properties Inc., a publicly traded real estate investment trust (REIT) that had ownership and management interest in over 200 regional and super regional shopping malls in 44 states.
+The company portfolio totaled about 200 million square feet of space.

-Bucksbaum received his bachelor’s degree in economics from the University of Denver, Denver, Colorado in 1978.
-Professional affiliations include the following: past worldwide Chairman of the International Council of Shopping Centers (ICSC); trustee and member of the Executive Committee of ICSC; past Chairman of the Zell/Lurie Real Estate Center at The Wharton School; trustee of the Urban Land Institute (ULI).
+Bucksbaum received his bachelor’s degree in economics from the University of Denver, Denver, Colorado, in 1978.
+Professional affiliations include past worldwide chairman of the International Council of Shopping Centers (ICSC); trustee and member of the Executive Committee of ICSC; past chairman of the Zell/Lurie Real Estate Center at the Wharton School; and trustee of the Urban Land Institute.

-Mark is a core member of the Working Group for Sustainable Cities at Harvard, an arm of the Harvard Center for the Environment; lecturer with the Institute of Design and Health, Stockholm; and a regular lecturer and participant in urban vision and community-building strategies with the Urban Land Institute and several Universities.
+Johnson is a core member of the Working Group for Sustainable Cities at Harvard, an arm of the Harvard Center for the Environment; lecturer with the Institute of Design and Health, Stockholm; and a regular lecturer and participant in urban vision and community-building strategies with the Urban Land Institute and several universities.

-Mr. Johnson has led many complex projects that have had a transformative impact on cities: three riverfront parks in Denver; a master plan for Balboa Park in San Diego; a waterfront plan for Memphis; and a corridor plan to connect historic neighborhoods along Brooklyn’s Atlantic Avenue.
-He recently completed the Los Angeles River Revitalization Master Plan, a project that immediately gained national recognition for its economic, social and environmental impact to revive economic, environmental and social health over the length of this 32 mile, forgotten resource.
+Johnson has led many complex projects that have had a transformative impact on cities: three riverfront parks in Denver; a master plan for Balboa Park in San Diego; a waterfront plan for Memphis; and a corridor plan to connect historic neighborhoods along Brooklyn’s Atlantic Avenue.
+He recently completed the Los Angeles River Revitalization Master Plan, a project that immediately gained national recognition for its economic, social, and environmental impact to revive economic, environmental, and social health over the length of this 32-mile, forgotten resource.

-Mark Johnson is a Fellow of the American Society of Landscape Architects.
-He holds a Masters in Landscape Architecture/Urban Design from the Harvard Graduate School of Design and has received numerous awards from the ASLA, AIA, APA, ULI, Waterfront Center and recently the prestigious Distinguished Service Award from the Regents of the University of Colorado.
+Johnson is a fellow of the American Society of Landscape Architects.
+He holds a master’s degree in landscape architecture/urban design from the Harvard Graduate School of Design and has received numerous awards from the ASLA, AIA, APA, ULI, and Waterfront Center and recently the prestigious Distinguished Service Award from the regents of the University of Colorado.